0

 Groundwater Study Update

-The purpose of this Southern High Plains (SHP) Groundwater Study Update is to provide: 1) revised scenario analyses for groundwater use within the Southern High Plains Designated Basin and 2) community facilitation to identify and establish groundwater resource goals for local residents of the Basin.
+The purpose of the Southern High Plains (SHP) Groundwater Study Update is to provide: 1) revised scenario analyses for groundwater use within the Southern High Plains Designated Basin and 2) community facilitation to identify and establish groundwater resource goals for local residents of the Basin.
 Wilson Water Group (WWG) along with their sub-consultant, HRS Water Consultants, was selected to lead this project.

 Southern High Plains (SHP) Groundwater Study Notification List